jnb666/llm.odin/README.md

 `./llm generate -model gpt2_124M_tiny_shakespeare.bin -nonstop -maxlen 512"`

 Run `./llm <command> --help` or see the source for all the command line options.

+For a GUI with a plot of the loss and a table of generated samples by epoch add the -plot option.

 ## License
 MIT